 In 2008, the Compensation Committee approved significant salary increases for all of our Named Executive Officers.
 See "Summary Compensation Table" below.
 As indicated in our Proxy Statement for the 2007 annual meeting of stockholders, base salaries for our Named Executive Officers prior to 2008 were below the median for companies in our peer group.
 The Compensation Committee felt it was important to remedy such shortfall and thereby improve the competitiveness of our cash compensation plans.
 In addition, we believe that shifting the overall mix of compensation toward more cash compensation is an appropriate reflection of the evolution of Akamai as a company.
 For much of Akamai's history, equity-based compensation was a more heavily-weighted component of overall executive compensation.
 This was primarily a consequence of our not making a profit on an annual basis until 2004.
-With our improved financial condition and results of operations, we have become better-positioned to offer higher cash compensation mix that emphasizes less variable components is more appropriate.
+With our improved financial condition and results of operations, we have become better-positioned to offer higher cash compensation.
+In addition, given the volatility of Akamai's stock price in recent years, we believe a shift to a compensation mix that emphasizes less variable components is more appropriate.
 For 2008, base salaries for our Named Executive Officers were determined by Watson Wyatt to be within a competitive range of market median practice for our peer group.

 Cash Incentive Bonuses.
 Akamai's executives are eligible to receive cash incentive bonuses.
 Cash incentive bonuses are designed to attract, retain and motivate executives with rewards that are based on the achievement of company-specific performance measures and objectives that are based on personal or departmental metrics as well as the contribution of the executive to the overall success and achievements of Akamai and its management team.
 As discussed below, corporate financial performance is the primary determinant of the amount of these cash incentive bonuses.
-Accordingly, the percentage bonus for which an executive is eligible is tied to the Compensation Committee's assessment of the Named Executive Officer, and Mr. Hughes, who leads our sales and marketing organizations, are eligible for the largest bonuses, as a percentage of their base salaries, because their roles are more integral to whether we meet our annual financial goals.
+Accordingly, the percentage bonus for which an executive is eligible is tied to the Compensation Committee's assessment of the Named Executive Officer's role in our achievement of those objectives.
+For example, Mr. Sagan, as our Chief Executive Officer, and Mr. Hughes, who leads our sales and marketing organizations, are eligible for the largest bonuses, as a percentage of their base salaries, because their roles are more integral to whether we meet our annual financial goals.
 Each Named Executive Officer's bonus eligibility is also reflective of how companies in our peer group structure their compensation arrangements for different executive officers.